Beyond variance reduction: Understanding the true impact of baselines on policy optimization: Convergence to suboptimal policies with natural policy gradient (NPG)

-We empirically saw that policy gradient algorithms can reach suboptimal policies and that the choice of baseline can affect the likelihood of this occurring.
-In this section, we support this finding theoretically and prove that converging to a suboptimal policy is indeed possible when using natural policy gradient, even in the simplest RL setting---bandits.
-We discuss how this finding fits with existing convergence results and why standard assumptions are not satisfied in these counterexamples.
+We empirically showed that PG algorithms can reach suboptimal policies and that the choice of baseline can affect the likelihood of this occurring.
+In this section, we provide theoretical results proving that it is indeed possible to converge to a suboptimal policy when using NPG.
+We discuss how this finding fits with existing convergence results and why standard assumptions are not satisfied in this setting.